 Threadlocking fluid for bike bolts?

 If you have a lot of bolts on your bike – and most do – then you’ll definitely want to use it to help maintain your bike.
-It’s important to ensure that you use Threadlocker – Permatex and Loctite work well – on those important places that you don’t want to bolts come loose easily.
+It’s important to ensure that you use Threadlocker – I’ve written about how Permatex and Loctite work well here – on those important places that you don’t want to bolts come loose easily.

 Things like your disc brake rotor bolts are extremely useful places to use some sort of threadlocker to help ensure that the bolts are secure.

 Hopefully, this has helped clear up any issues you’ve had when considering how to maintain your bike properly.
 Although some people think you can just use grease everywhere, there are occasions where you’ll want to use a different types of maintenance to help keep your bike working properly.
-To apply them properly, you might want to consider a good grease gun too.
+To apply them properly, you might want to consider a good grease gun too, which I wrote more about here.
 This can make things a lot easier.
 For the most part, bikes can be easily maintained with a normal grease like the ones I’ve mentioned.